How Much Does Floor Joist Replacement Cost in 2025?

 Accessibility

-Your contractor typically replaces joists from below, either through a crawl space or an unfinished basement ceiling.
-For rotting joists in a second-story room, they may need to remove and replace flooring and subflooring to access the damage, significantly increasing the project's cost.
-You can reduce labor costs by removing furniture and appliances yourself.
+Flooring contractors often replace joists from below, either through a crawl space or an unfinished basement ceiling.
+For rotting joists in a second-story room, they may need to remove and replace the flooring and subflooring to access the damage, which significantly increases the project's cost.
+Remove furniture and appliances ahead of time to trim labor costs.

 Flooring and Subflooring

 If you need to remove and replace flooring during joist replacement, the type of flooring will impact your total cost.
-Repairing hardwood floors or tile is more expensive than laminate flooring due to more complex installation and higher labor and material costs.
+Repairing hardwood floors or tile is more expensive than installing laminate flooring due to the more complex installation process and higher labor and material costs.

 Labor

-Hiring a floor repair professional near you typically costs between $65 and $100 per hour, and a joist repair project may require 5 to 24 hours of work, depending on the scope and complexity.
-Labor rates vary based on the job's difficulty, the contractor’s experience, and your location.
-You can save on labor costs by preparing your space in advance.
-Remove rugs, furniture, and appliances to reduce the time your contractor needs to spend in your home.
+Hiring a floor repair professional near you costs between $65 and $100 per hour.
+Most joint repair projects require between five and 24 hours of work, depending on the scope and complexity.
+Labor rates rise with project difficulty, the pro’s experience, and local market rates.
+Consider prepping the space in advance—remove rugs, furniture, and appliances—to shorten the time your contractor spends on site and lower the final bill.

 Extent of Damage

-Replacing floor joists is a major structural repair to your floor, often requiring the professional tools and knowledge of a trained contractor.
-The total project cost for full joist replacement is typically $5,000 to $20,000 for a 300-square-foot room.
-Additionally, unless your joists are easily accessible from a crawl space or an unfinished basement ceiling, joist replacement will likely also involve subfloor replacement costs and floor covering replacement.
+Replacing floor joists is a major structural repair to your floor, often requiring the use of professional tools and the expertise of a trained contractor.
+The total project cost for complete joist replacement is between $5,000 and $20,000 for a 300-square-foot room, although you may spend more than $20,000 if all the flooring needs to be replaced.

-Minor repairs cost between $100 and $300 per joist if your contractor can easily access them from below.
-More extensive repairs may cost up to $1,000 per joist.
-Full replacements range from $1,000 to $2,000 per joist, especially if joists are insulated or covered by flooring and subflooring.
-Contractors typically price full joist replacements as a total project based on the number of joists.
+Minor joist repairs cost between $100 and $300 per joist, while full replacements range from $1,000 to $2,000 each, especially if the joists are insulated or hidden beneath flooring and subflooring.
+For full replacements, flooring contractors often provide pricing for the entire project based on the total number of joists involved.

-Joist replacement is usually necessary when a joist has rotted away due to damage from insects or moisture.
+Joist replacement is often necessary when a joist has rotted due to damage from insects or excessive moisture.
 The scale of your floor repair project depends partly on the extent of this damage.

 Sistering